 Concrete, in particular, is a hardwearing and versatile material that can be cast into shapes and slabs, or poured, smoothed and polished, making it suitable for floors, countertops and even part of the kitchen itself if it’s an industrial look you are after.

 While polished concrete requires specialist installation, it can last a lifetime and requires minimal maintenance.
 It is wise to install a heating system as your concrete flooring goes in, otherwise it can feel quite cold underfoot – and retrofitting can be a costly and disruptive task.
 You may also want to add a large cozy rug to soften up the space and help absorb sound and prevent unwanted echoing throughout your property.

 16. Be bold with pattern for a lively, fun space

 Love a dramatic scheme?
 Bold geometrics and exotic Moroccan designs are particularly contemporary and versatile kitchen flooring ideas, as they have a timeless appeal that means that they’re equally at home in both modern and traditional kitchens.

 'Less is more when it comes to bold kitchen flooring, so use pattern selectively.
 It loses its effect when there is too much of it or when there are other patterns competing for attention.

 'Try a classic diagonal checkerboard or a very defined and crisp geometric, so that the eye can catch the defining principle of the pattern with just one glance.'

 What is the best flooring for a kitchen?

-If you have an open-plan kitchen living room, you may want to use contrasting floor materials to define zones, or else use the same floor throughout for a fluid, seamless space (a good option for smaller kitchens).
+If you have an open plan kitchen living room, you may want to use contrasting floor materials to define zones, or else use the same floor throughout for a fluid, seamless space (a good option for small kitchen layouts).

 What is the most durable kitchen flooring?